All Products

 ParameterTypeRequiredDefault valueExampleDescription

-TypestringYes/processor_jsonThe type of the plug-in.
-This value is fixed to processor_json.
+TypestringYes/processor_jsonThe plug-in type.
+Set the value to processor_json.

-NoKeyErrorBooleanNotruetrueSpecifies whether to report an error if the specified source field does not exist in the raw log.
+NoKeyErrorBooleanNotruetrueSpecifies whether to report an error if the source log does not contain the specified source field.

-ExpandDepthIntNo01The expansion depth for the JSON object.
+ExpandDepthIntNo01The depth of JSON expansion.
 The default value is 0, which indicates no limit.
-A value of 1 indicates the current level, and so on.
+1 indicates the current level, and so on.

-ExpandConnectorStringNo__The connector used to join field names during JSON expansion.
+ExpandConnectorStringNo__The connector for JSON expansion.
 The default value is an underscore (_).

-PrefixStringNoThe prefix to add to the names of expanded fields.
+PrefixStringNoThe prefix to be added to the field names during JSON expansion.

-KeepSourceBooleanNotruetrueSpecifies whether to keep the source field in the log after it is parsed.
+KeepSourceBooleanNotruetrueSpecifies whether to keep the source field in the parsed log.

-UseSourceKeyAsPrefixBooleanNoSpecifies whether to use the source field name as the prefix for all expanded field names.
+UseSourceKeyAsPrefixBooleanNoSpecifies whether to use the source field name as the prefix for all expanded JSON field names.

-KeepSourceIfParseErrorBooleanNotruetrueSpecifies whether to keep the raw log if parsing fails.
+KeepSourceIfParseErrorBooleanNotruetrueSpecifies whether to keep the source log if parsing fails.

 ExpandArrayBooleanNofalsefalseSpecifies whether to expand arrays.
-This parameter is supported in Logtail 1.8.0 and later versions.
+This parameter is supported by Logtail 1.8.0 and later.

 Filter logs